 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-University of Rhode Island is a test optional school.
+University of Rhode Island is test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2022, 30% of University of Rhode Island's first-year students submitted their SAT scores with their application.
 3% of admitted applicants sent ACT scores.